gecko0307/gscript3/README.md

 - `const` support
 - Global execution context (instead of mandatory `main` function)
 - Direct access to global variables, without `global`. `global` object is still there, for imports and externally defined properties
-- JS-like object literals istead of prototype functions: `{ foo: "bar" }`
+- JS-like object literals istead of prototype functions; see below
 - Prototype inheritance instead of shallow-copy; see below
 - New module system; see below
 - A new, more efficient variadic arguments system; see below